Article 9 min

 • The number associated with source information

-4. Affiliate or member method
+4. Affiliate

 • Full name

-You must record:
+The registered entity must record:

 • Full name

-1. Confirmation of existence method
+1. Confirmation of Existence

 • Certificate of incorporation